Review and sign transactions from a single secure screen with Ledger Flex™

 If you’re trying to pick the best Bitcoin wallet for you, you might be wondering how to review each one.
 If you want to know why these Bitcoin wallets made the list, let’s look at some of their most important features:

-Type of Wallet
+Type of Bitcoin Wallet

-Custodianship
+Custodianship of Bitcoin

 While hot (software) wallets may be required to connect to specific apps or platforms, as you know, they are not very good at keeping your funds secure.
 Thus, when considering which Bitcoin wallet is best for you, checking its compatibility with a hardware wallet is a must.
-By using these two crypto wallets together, you can access whichever platform you like without leaving your private keys in a vulnerable position.
+By using these two Bitcoin wallets together, you can access whichever platform you like without leaving your private keys in a vulnerable position.

-Purchase Cost
+Purchase Cost of Bitcoin Wallet

 Crypto Assets and Networks Supported

 If you only need a crypto wallet for protecting Bitcoin, then you have a wide range of wallets to choose from.
 But that’s not to say that the ecosystem ends there.
 There are now several Bitcoin layer 2 chains gaining popularity, such as the Lightning Network and Stacks.
-Plus, the asset ecosystem is expanding too: new Bitcoin protocols unlock the power to create non-fungible Bitcoin assets such as Bitcoin ordinals and stamps.
-However, to interact with these layer 2s and alternative assets, you’ll need a Bitcoin wallet that supports them.
+Plus, the asset ecosystem is expanding too: new Bitcoin protocols unlock the power to create non-fungible Bitcoin assets such as Bitcoin Ordinals and Stamps.
+However, to interact with these Bitcoin layer 2s and alternative assets, you’ll need a Bitcoin wallet that supports them.
 That’s why this list includes information on whether each Bitcoin wallet supports these chains or assets.

 Device Compatibility

 Not all crypto wallets work on all devices.
-Some software wallets will have a desktop version but no mobile version or vice versa.
+Some Bitcoin software wallets will have a desktop version but no mobile version or vice versa.
 Then you’ll also find that the companion apps for hardware wallets may not work on every internet-connected device either.
 If you use a less common operating system on your phone or laptop, this is an important feature to check.

 Bitcoin wallets will typically be controlled by something called a seed phrase.
 Essentially, this is like the master key to all of the accounts you create with that wallet.
 The seed phrase is made up of 12-24 words which is a human-readable translation of a very random number called the entropy.
 Each time you create a new account, your Bitcoin wallet generates a key pair using your seed phrase: one public key and one private key.

-Private Key
+Private key

 Each blockchain address is controlled by a single private key.
 However, it’s important to note that anyone with this private key has access to the entire account.
 That’s why keeping it safe is imperative.
 The private key of each account is also necessary to generate the public key.

-Public Key
+Public key

 The public key of your account is its uniquely identifiable number.
 Essentially, it’s a unique code that allows others to find and send funds to your account.
 Your blockchain address is simply a translation of this number into a more human-readable format.
 As mentioned, is generated by your private key using a secure mechanism.
 This allows your crypto wallet to restore your accounts with just the seed phrase, as there is a cryptographic link between the seed phrase, your private keys and your public keys.
 However, the link is cleverly designed so that it’s impossible to work out the private key with the public key, but very easy to work out the public key with the private key.

-Types of Bitcoin Wallet
+Types of Bitcoin wallet

 Software Bitcoin Wallets